 - Click on the Create the SAMPLE Database graphic button in the First Steps main panel.
-(To start First Steps, double-click on the First Steps icon located in the DB2 for OS/2 folder.) - Enter the db2sampl command from the DB2 Command Window or in the operating system's command prompt.
+(To start First Steps, click on the Start button and select Programs->DB2 for Windows NT->First Steps.) - Enter the db2sampl command from the DB2 Command Window or in the operating system's command prompt.
 By default, the sample database will be created on the drive where DB2 was installed (you can optionally create the database on a different drive).
 For example, to create it on the F: drive, type: